Undergraduate Course Descriptions

 Study of the development of the Japanese religious tradition in the premodern period.
 Attention given to the thought and practices of Shinto, Buddhism, and Confucianism; the interaction among these religions in Japanese history; the first encounter with Christianity.

-RELI UN2335 Religion in Black America: An Introduction.
-3 points.
+RELI UN2335 Religion In Black America: An Intro.
+4 points.

 CC/GS/SEAS: Partial Fulfillment of Global Core Requirement